Equal Opportunities Commission (Hong Kong): Founding

-Anna Wu, then an appointed Legislative Councillor, tabled the Equal Opportunities Bill 1994, a few years before to the handover of Hong Kong, which Wu believed was a window of opportunity to expand equality rights.
+Anna Wu, an appointed Legislative Councillor, tabled the Equal Opportunities Bill in 1994.
+She believed that tabling the bill three years before the handover of Hong Kong was a window of opportunity to expand equality rights.
 The bill sought to outlaw discrimination on grounds including sex, marital status, pregnancy, sexuality, race, age, disability, and political and religious conviction.
 If passed, it would also prohibit employers from placing advertisements that specify the sex and age of jobseekers.
 As a private member's bill that did not affect government revenue, the Equal Opportunities Bill was tabled without government consent.

 Wu also put forth the Human Rights and Equal Opportunities Commission Bill, which would create a statutory body for equality and a tribunal to adjudicate claims under the Equal Opportunities Bill.
 The Equal Opportunities Tribunal could cost 800 million Hong Kong dollars to set up.

 The proposed equality institutions were also opposed by China.
-Legal scholar Wu Jianfan of Peking University and Hong Kong pro-Beijing politician Raymond Wu said the bill would violate the Basic Law, which was to become Hong Kong's mini-constitution following the United Kingdom's transfer of the city's sovereignty to China in 1997.
+Legal scholar Wu Jianfan of Peking University and Hong Kong pro-Beijing politician Raymond Wu said the bill would violate the Basic Law, which was to become Hong Kong's mini-constitution after the city's sovereignty is transferred to China in 1997.
 Wu Jianfan said the tribunal was not mentioned in the Basic Law and therefore could not exist in Hong Kong under Chinese rule.

 The Hong Kong government rejected the bills in June 1994 and instead tabled two other bills with a narrower scope that separately banned sex and disability discrimination.
 The bill on sex discrimination also sought to set up an equal opportunities commission instead of the independent human rights commission Anna Wu had proposed.
-Wu and equality groups criticised the decision, saying that the equal opportunities commission, unlike the human rights commission, could only monitor and settle discrimination complaints, and did not have the legal power to prosecute people who violated anti-discrimination laws.
+Wu and equality groups criticised the decision, saying that an equal opportunities commission, unlike a human rights commission, could only monitor and settle discrimination complaints and lacked the legal power to prosecute people who violated anti-discrimination laws.

 Despite government opposition, Wu's Equal Opportunities Bill proceeded to different stages at the Legislative Council.
 Public hearings on the bill were held in 1995.
-In April 1995, Wu decided to break the bill into three, each addressing different areas of discrimination to ensure that some parts of it could pass before the legislative session ends.
+In April 1995, Wu decided to break the bill into three, each addressing different areas of discrimination to ensure that some parts of it could pass before the legislative session ended.

 On the other hand, the government on 27 May 1995 pushed to resume second reading of its Sex Discrimination Bill against the wishes of the bills committee and before amendments were finalised.
 The Sex Discrimination Bill was passed at 1:25 am on 29 June 1995 after a nine-hour debate, during which the government and pro-business legislators stopped attempts by liberal lawmakers to expand the bill's scope by removing the Small House Policy exemption and shortening the grace period for small businesses.

-The EOC was established on 20 May 1996 with Fanny M. Cheung has its first chairperson, after candidates such as Elsie Leung turned down the offer that included a salary of $157,250 and a monthly cash bonus of $70,320.
+The EOC was established on 20 May 1996 with Fanny M. Cheung as its first chairperson, after candidates such as Elsie Leung turned down the offer that included a salary of $157,250 and a monthly cash bonus of $70,320.